ryanmccartney/ffmpeg-docker/docs/pages/decklink/index.md

 Channging the following arguments, `-probesize 1M` and `-analyzeduration 1M` significantly helped this issue.

-This comment on the [FFMPEG Forum](http://ffmpeg.org/pipermail/ffmpeg-user/2020-May/048639.html) sheds some more light on the issue.
+This comment on the [FFmpeg Forum](http://ffmpeg.org/pipermail/ffmpeg-user/2020-May/048639.html) sheds some more light on the issue.

 ###